Blorptopia/README/distributed-word-doc-password-recovery/README.md

 ### Making the worker load the character/word list
 As we wanted the client to be able to switch between a few different word lists, we made the client download the word list when starting up from the server.

+This was done as a regular HTTP request to make Cloudflare cache the requests, and because sending large wordlists over the websocket will hit the max websocket message size.